slashback100/presence_simulation/README.md

 You can edit these configurations afterwards by clicking on Options in the integration screen.

+*New in version 4.0* You can create several presence simulation switches, associate them to different configurations (entities, random feature...) and turn them on and off independently.

 # Use it

 The component will create an entity called `switch.presence_simulation`.
 This entity will be set to `on` when the simulation is running. `off` otherwise.